Skip to main content

 “Sharat.”
 He smiled at her.

 “And how did you know it was me?”
 She asked.
 They had reached the outskirts of the village and stood at the gate of the “Mission” he served.
-She could see the courtyard, the school rooms, the hostel and kitchen area and a big banyan tree in the middle of it.
+She could see the courtyard, the school rooms, the hostel and the kitchen area and a big banyan tree in the middle of it.
 He looked awkward at her question.

-“Listen, if you are doing this for some personal vendetta and trying to get me into this Brahma Samaj, I am a Brahmin widow and I will always abide by the rules of it.”
+“Listen, if you are doing this for some personal vendetta and trying to get me into this Brahma Samaj, I am a Brahmin widow, and I will always abide by the rules of it.”
 Kalyani’s voice was firm.
-“I may be illiterate and poor with nowhere to go but I will not sell my religion and identity to…” She stopped at Sharat’s frantic hand gesture.
+“I may be illiterate and poor with nowhere to go, but I will not sell my religion and identity to…” She stopped at Sharat’s frantic hand gesture.

-“No No No. I am sorry if I made you feel awkward.
+“No, no, no. I am sorry if I made you feel awkward.
 I truly am.”
 He held his ears briefly in the middle of his frantic hand gesture.
-“Please stay and nobody will force you to do anything here.
+“Please stay, and nobody will force you to do anything here.
 You can stay at your own free will and leave also.
 I was just helping.”
-Without letting Kalyani react he ran into the premises calling out to people as the students rushed out and flocked around him.
+Without letting Kalyani react, he ran into the premises, calling out to people as the students rushed out and flocked around him.
 Kalyani looked up at the black letters on the yellow board.
 She could not read.
-But if she could she would perhaps be reassured that it read “ Adhare Alo Mission for Orphans: Managed by Adi Brahmo Samaj Society, Kashipur.
+But if she could, she would perhaps be reassured that it read “ Adhare Alo Mission for Orphans: Managed by Adi Brahmo Samaj Society, Kashipur.

 “Such a weird fellow.”
 Kalyani sighed before she stepped into the Mission.